kellydinneen/kellydinneen/README.md

 ## 👋
 ## My name is Kelly Dinneen.
-I am a frontend engineer and data visualization designer.
+I am a frontend developer and consultant specializing in data experience design.

-*I have a knack for communicating complex ideas, a love of learning, and an ever-growing curiosity about human-technology relationships.*

-Reach out if you could use a competent developer with a creative bent -- I am especially excited about ethically or aesthetically visionary projects that are reimagining the way we learn and interact online.
+Reach out if you could use a developer with a creative bent -- I am especially excited about ethically or aesthetically visionary projects that are reimagining the way we learn and interact online.
 _________________